 As every rider knows, riding a motorcycle is riskier than driving a car.
 By their very nature, motorcycles are less crashworthy than enclosed vehicles.
 They can be difficult to see, are less stable than four-wheeled vehicles, and leave riders and their passengers more vulnerable to road hazards and weather conditions.
 Despite a 5% decrease in fatalities from the previous year, nearly 5,000 people in the U.S. were killed in motorcycle accidents in a recent year, as reported by the National Highway Traffic Safety Administration (NHTSA).

 Motorcycle accidents can be, and often are, devastating for the biker.
 We at Allen, Flatt, Ballidis & Leslie know that all too well.
 We’ve been representing motorcyclists for years and have seen the aftermath of serious accidents.
 If you or a loved one have been involved in a motorcycle accident, you’re likely feeling frightened about your future.
 You don’t deserve to suffer because of someone else’s negligence.
-Contact us at (949) 752-7474 and let us fight for you.
+Contact our Costa Mesa personal injury attorneys at (949) 752-7474 and let us fight for you.

 Motorcycles are fine-tuned machines.
 Properly made with the appropriate upkeep, and they can last decades, providing their rider with years of enjoyment.
 But seemingly small issues that wouldn’t cause a car any problems can lead a motorcycle to fall apart and land the rider in the hospital.
 They’re also small and can be hard to hear.
 Frankly, other drivers often just don’t bother keeping an eye out for bikers and the results can be catastrophic.
 Some common causes of motorcycle accidents are: